Treter-Shaw is Summer's apprentice; she and he are written by Mutt. Their home culture is called Hafance for author reference and is shared.

 Treter is congenitally blind and spirit-blind.
 He has no Spirit connection, which means he is incapable of even basic spirit senses.
 In addition, the lack of the connection resulted in further difficulties during Treter's childhood, eventually fixed by Summer.

 Coming from a race not altogether closely related to Foxverse elves, Treter-Shaw's conception and birth may have been somewhat against the odds.
 Intervention on the part of a certain goddess is suspected.
-Nobody has any clue whether Treter has inherited any connection to her.
-(For your OOC knowledge, he has not.
-Of course, the deity may begin to notice Treter if he ever runs into his father...)
+It remains to be seen whether Treter has inherited any connection to her.

 Like any member of his mother's race, Treter has silver, ethereal hair and firm, waterproof skin.
 In general, he resembles a mixture of his father and his mother.
 Treter's nose averaged out between his mother's flattish one and elfin pointiness.
-He has a fairly pronounced philtrum and narrow lips.
+He has a fairly pronounced philtrum and narrow lips, often seen in a shy smile.

 Treter's hands are normal humanoid, with slight webbing on the thumb.
 He does not have the vestigial tail.
 He generally hides his eyes under a hat brim, but they're a muddy gold.
-In his first appearance around Pro, he probably looks about ten.
+In appearances around Pro, he looks about ten.
+His voice has the musical intonation of a land of lush, rainy valleys.

 Shaw doesn't look like anything.